 - Valuations: most online estate agents will visit your home to value it, just like a high street agent, but you won't necessarily get an agent with specific knowledge of the local market (although an increasing number of online agents do employ 'local experts' to do this).
 Bear in mind that you don't have to use the valuation provided by your online agent: you could always ask a local high street agent for a valuation and use that figure to inform the asking price you set with an online agent.

 - Marketing: high street estate agents market your home until it sells or your contract comes to an end.
 In practice, the same is true of online estate agents, but always check the package you've chosen.
 Most offer 12 months as standard, although some only offer six months (scroll down for more details on what the biggest companies offer).

 - Vetting buyers: good high street agents will know whether potential buyers are quality applicants.
 All of the online estate agents we've spoken to say they take details of names, finances and whether potential buyers are already part of a chain.
 We'd recommend asking your agent exactly how this works – for example, Purplebricks uses a third party to ensure buyers are able to proceed with the purchase after the offer has been accepted.

 Find out more: if you need a mortgage for your new property, call Which?
 Mortgage Advisers on 0808 252 7987 for impartial advice on the best deal for your personal circumstances

 Online estate agent fees

-For example, if you sold a property worth £200,000 using a high street estate agency that charged 1.3% commission plus VAT, you'd pay £3,120.
-Online estate agents typically charge a flat fee of between £300 and £1,500, regardless of the value of your property, and their fees will usually include VAT (but always double check this).
+For example, if you sold a property worth £200,000 using a high street estate agency that charged 1.3% commission, you'd pay £2,600.
+Online estate agents typically charge a flat fee of between £300 and £1,500, regardless of the value of your property.

 The table below provides an indication of what some of the most well-known online estate agents offer in their packages, plus how much they cost, but you should visit their websites for exact details.